Skip to content

 Collects Green Lantern #76-87, 89-123, Worlds Finest Comics #201, and stories from Brave and the Bold #100, DC Special-Series #1, DC Super-Stars #17, The Flash #218-224, #226-228, #230-231, #233-234, #237-238, #240-246, Green Lantern 80th Anniversary 100-Page Super Spectacular #1, and Worlds Finest Comics #210, #255, with a brand-new introduction by Mike Grell.

-This era was also partly collected in the following books:
+This era was also partly collected in the following Green Lantern/Green Arrow comic books:

-In Green Lantern #123 (December 1979), Hal Jordan resumed the title spotlight and Green Arrow left the series.
+In Green Lantern #123 (December 1979), Hal Jordan resumed the title spotlight and Green Arrow left the comics.
 Writer Marv Wolfman and Staton created the Omega Men in Green Lantern #141-144 (1981).

-• Green Lantern vol. 2 #123-147 completing this era are not collected yet.
-After that, there are more issues missing, but most are collected in:
+Green Lantern vol. 2 #123-147 completing this era are not collected yet.
+After that, there are a lot more missing comics.
+For now, you can only find some of it in the two following books that mostly collect backup stories.

 Crisis on Infinite Earths is the first universe-redefining crossover comic book event ever.
 The goal was to simplify and unify the DC Universe.
 As a consequence, the full line-up was relaunched after the crisis, including the Green Lantern–issues #194-198 are tie-ins.
 For more information, go to our Crisis on Infinite Earths Reading Order.